dbbs-lab/bsb-core/docs/connectivity/geometric.rst

     "affinity": 0.1
   }

-CloudToCloudIntersection
+ShapeToShapeIntersection
 ------------------------

-The class :class:`~bsb.connectivity.point_cloud.cloud_cloud_intersection.CloudToCloudIntersection`
+The class :class:`~bsb.connectivity.geometric.shape_shape_intersection.ShapeToShapeIntersection`
-creates connections between the point cloud representing the presynaptic and postsynaptic cells.
+creates connections between the geometric shape compositions representing the presynaptic and postsynaptic cells.
-This strategy forms a connections generating a number of points inside the presynaptic probability cloud and checking if they are inside the geometric shapes representing the postsynaptic cell.
+This strategy forms a connections generating a number of points inside the presynaptic probability point cloud and checking if they are inside the geometric shapes representing the postsynaptic cell.
 One point per voxel is generated.
 This connection strategy is suitable when we do not have a detailed morphology of neither the presynaptic nor the postsynaptic cell.